martinsmith1968/WindowExtensions/README.md

 There are other tools available which are dedicated to this task, with perhaps more functionality.
 This feature was added to Window Extensions due to restrictions in being able to use these tools on some sites that I visit.

-Desktop Icon positions are saved to a file in the Users data folder (E.g. %APPDATA%\Roaming\WindowExtensions)
+Desktop Icon positions are saved to a file in the Users data folder (E.g. %APPDATA%\WindowExtensions)

 ## [To Do](Docs/todo.md)